Fearing leaks, Japan's Softbank sprinted to close U.S. deal

 End-game talks on the complex deal, which involved at least three steps with two entities and a debt conversion and had to cope with U.S. regulatory issues, coincided with other transactions taking place around the edges.

-But negotiators barely missed a beat after Softbanks's October 1 announcement that it would buy smaller rival eAccess Ltd 9427.T.
-Also, U.S. carrier MetroPCS Communications PCS.N, a potential Sprint target, agreed to merge with T-Mobile USA, part of Deutsche Telekom AG (DTEGn.DE).
+But negotiators barely missed a beat after Softbanks's Oct.
+1 announcement that it would buy smaller rival eAccess Ltd .
+Also, U.S. carrier MetroPCS Communications, a potential Sprint target, agreed to merge with T-Mobile USA, part of Deutsche Telekom AG.

 "In the middle of all this, just as we were getting really close, he (Son) announced the eAccess deal in Japan," the second U.S. source said.
 "He was doing a $2 billion deal on the side while we were doing the $20 billion deal."